asipto/siremis/README.md

 Go with a modern web browser to:

 * [http://local.ip:8284/siremis/](http://local.ip:8284/siremis/)

+Replace `local.ip` with `127.0.0.1`, or your local IP address, or the domain name if you have set up a DNS entry for it.

 See `siremis -h` for options to set the IP and port to listen on, or the domain and certificates for HTTPS.